astropy/astropy/examples/coordinates/README.txt

 astropy.coordinates
 -------------------

-General examples about the `astropy.coordinates` subpackage.
+General examples of the `astropy.coordinates` subpackage.